 SAP’s Activate methodology has five foundational phases: Prepare.
 Explore.
 Realize.
 Deploy.
 Run.

-As one of our expert upstream consultants puts it: “The first question on the first day of the project should never be, ‘what are we doing?’
-That question should already be asked and answered.”
+In other words, the first question on the first day of the project should never be, ‘what are we doing?’
+That question should already be asked and answered.

 1. Identify and prepare key stakeholders so critical processes aren’t overlooked